Sampaguitas/pdb_client/README.md

 ### What are the advantages:

-1. Allow employees from different branches (sitting in different regions) to work on the same project.
-2. Grant users access to project modules based on their designated roles.
-3. Have access and update information in real time, (no more spreadsheets shared by email between departements).
-4. Mass upload / update information from your ERP system, spread sheets.
-5. Allow employees to fully configure their screens, as per their requirement.
-6. Upload client templates and generate custom reports as per the client requirements.
-7. Upload / Download Material Test Certificates (assign heatNrs to: NFI, location, picking list, colli).
-8. Keep track of stock movement / Generate History reports showing all transactions between warehouse locations.
+1. Accessibility:
+⋅⋅⋅Having the information stored in one database and accessible via internet has a huge advantage: Employees from different branches (located in different regions) can work on the same project, access and update information in real time.
+Each project is unique, but the procedure remains the same and colleages can quickly take over if an employee is out of the office.
+2. Flexibility:
+...The screen tables have been designed to be has convinient as excel files: User can fully customise them, decide which fields should be displayed, rename them or create new ones.
+We can apply filters, sort the table and navigate between cells using the keyboard or mouse just as we would in excel.
+The data can also be updated directly from the cell.
+However it is also possible to download are raw extract and preform a bulk update after modifying the data in excel.
+Reports can also be fully customised as per client or project requirements.
+3. Timesaving:
+...When a project is created, the expediting departement can quickly load the information in the database via excel files.
+Each departement can also imediately generate reports when ask by the client, or download MTC's for client approvals.

 ### What type of reports can be generated: